gjsxo0828/multimodal/dataPreparationVQA.md

 ```python
 print(llava_call("What color are her eyes?", "./images/mustache.png"))
 ```
-> The individual in the image has blue eyes.
+> The person in the image has blue eyes.

 ```python
 print(llava_call("What is the mustache made of?", "./images/mustache.png"))
 ```
->  The "mustache" in the image appears to be a banana, with the stem forming the outline and the flesh serving as the color.
-It's an interesting example of food photography that creatively presents a common fruit.
+>  The "mustache" in the image is made from bananas, not actual hair.
+It's a playful, creative way to incorporate fruits as a part of a costume or statement.

 ```python
 Image(filename='./images/pizza.png')